MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Search/New-MgExternalConnectionGroup.md

   - `[IdentityId <String>]`: key: id of identity
   - `[QnaId <String>]`: key: id of qna

-MEMBERS <IMicrosoftGraphExternalConnectorsIdentity\[]>: A member added to an externalGroup.
-You can add Azure Active Directory users, Azure Active Directory groups, or other externalGroups as members.
+MEMBERS <IMicrosoftGraphExternalConnectorsIdentity[]>: A member added to an externalGroup.
+You can add Azure Active Directory users, Azure Active Directory groups, or an externalGroup as members.
   - `[Id <String>]`:
   - `[Type <String>]`: identityType